jd28/arclight-tools/README.md

 - Linux: The latest LTS of Ubuntu, roughly
 - macOS:
-- Windows: Windows 10 and above, Visual Studio 2019 and above
+- Windows: Windows 10 and above, Visual Studio 2019 seems to be the latest Qt supported version

 ## erfherder